-GSA's SATCOM contracts have been designated Best-in-Class (BIC).
-BIC means that it's a preferred government wide solution because it provides an opportunity to use the federal government's buying power.
-SATCOM contracts include the IT Schedule 70 Special Item Numbers 132-54 and 132-55, and the Complex Commercial SATCOM Solutions (CS3) IDIQ contract.
+GSA’s SATCOM contracts have been designated Best-in-Class (BIC).
+BIC means that it is a preferred government-wide solution because it provides an opportunity to use the federal government’s buying power.
+SATCOM contracts include the MAS Information Technology Special Item Number 517410, and the Complex Commercial SATCOM Solutions (CS3) IDIQ contract.

 - Transponded capacity

 - For state, local, and tribal governments